dswenson2011/WhySoCirrusFinal/README.md

 # Author notes
 I really should keep better documentation, and comments but hey I'm trying to learn best practices still.

+This is a senior project for David, and Peter at Wentworth Insitute of Technology.
+Code shouldn't be used in any production environment, hell it shouldn't be looked at as it probably and so will not be the highest quality.

 #WhySoCirrus
 Presentation - [https://slides.whysocirr.us/](slides.whysocirr.us/)